 Primrose Lodge is made up of a team of experienced specialists with the competence and resources to safely and effectively help you overcome your eating disorder.
 Our comfortable and welcoming clinic is easily accessible from all parts of the UK.

-After carefully evaluating your specific illness, we will develop and personalise the most effective treatment plan to suit your needs.
+After carefully evaluating your specific illness, we will develop and personalise the most effective Ofsed rehab treatment plan to suit your needs.
 While in our care, you will be in the competent and compassionate hands of our medical staff who will keep you healthy, comfortable, and safe at all times.

 OSFED (Other Specified Feeding and Eating Disorders) can be described as a class of disordered eating that is characterised by maladaptive thoughts and behaviours related to eating, food, and body image.
-The diagnostic criteria of OSFED doesn’t satisfy that of specific illnesses such as bulimia nervosa or anorexia nervosa, thus the name other specified feeding and eating disorders.
+The diagnostic criteria of OSFED don’t satisfy that of specific illnesses such as bulimia nervosa or anorexia nervosa, thus the name other specified feeding and eating disorders.